 Homework problems: There will be weekly homework assignments, 10 total for the semester.
 Problems will be posted Thursdays and due the following Wednesday evening.
 Homework problem sets will consist of written problems.
 They will allow you to practice (a) solving problems using the ideas from class, often in a new way, (b) to assess and analyze the correctness of your solution and (c) communicate your ideas using technical language (precise descriptions, pseudocode, formal claims, proofs).
-Be aware that this latter is just as important as the two former.
+Be aware that this latter is just as important as the two former and we will place high emphasis on it.